$0 Northwest Territories Adoption Quick-Start Checklist

 Cost by Adoption Type

-Step-parent adoption: Court fees and legal fees for filing.
-Because step-parent adoptions are procedurally simpler, legal costs are typically at the lower end — $1,500 to $3,000 — though this varies by lawyer and complexity.
+Step-parent adoption: Court fees and legal fees for filing apply.
+The amount varies by lawyer and complexity.

 Custom adoption under ACARA: The ACARA recognition process does not require a court hearing and is generally conducted on an honorarium basis through the Indigenous community.
-Out-of-pocket government fees are minimal or nil.
+Fees are minimal or nil, although an honorarium may apply.
 If complications arise requiring legal advice, you incur legal costs at private rates.

 Financial Assistance Available